hyperion-rt/hyperion/docs/advanced/moving_sources_and_dust.rst

 Moving sources/dust
 ===================

-.. note:: This feature is experimental, and should be used with caution!
+.. warning:: This feature is currently experimental - use at your own risk!

 About
 -----